Why would anyone want to avoid Amazon?

 However, if you’re simply looking for Amazon alternatives to host a site of your own on, there are plenty of options available to you:

-- GreenNet are a not-for-profit collective offering hosting to supporters of the environment and human rights since 1985!
+GreenNet are a not-for-profit collective, and have been offering hosting to supporters of the environment and human rights since 1985!
 They worked with organizations such as British Naturalists Association, UNESCO, and End Water Poverty.

-- Acorn Host offer green hosting for ethical businesses and organizations only, their ultimate package covers 20GB space and 500 GB bandwidth.
+Acorn Host offer green hosting for ethical businesses and organizations only, their ultimate package covers 20GB space and 500 GB bandwidth.

 AWS might be nigh-on impossible to avoid (and bear in mind that some of the alternatives recommended below might use it!), but it’s much easier to take a stand against the other arms of Amazon’s business.

 Take shopping, for example.
 If you’re willing to pay a little extra and wait just a bit longer for the goods to arrive, there are heaps of Amazon alternatives available to replace four of Amazon’s most popular categories.